microsoft/vscode-docs/blogs/2017/08/07/emmet-2.0.md

 In the July 2017 release of Visual Studio Code (version 1.15), we're shipping a better Emmet experience: Emmet 2.0.

+This has been in preview for the past 2 releases.
 It's features include:

 * Emmet abbreviation expansions in suggestion/auto-completion lists.
 * Multi-cursor support for most [Emmet actions](https://docs.emmet.io/actions/).
-* Support for custom Emmet snippets.
+* Updated support for custom Emmet snippets.

 ![Emmet in suggestion/auto-completion list](2017_08_07_emmet.gif)

-As part of this update, we have re-written all of the Emmet actions using new npm modules from [@emmetio](http://github.com/emmetio).
+As part of this update, we have re-written all of the Emmet actions using new npm modules from [@emmetio](https://www.npmjs.com/~emmetio).

-An important change is that because Emmet abbreviations are displayed in the suggestion list, just like any other smart completion, the `kbstyle(Tab)` key is no longer used as the dedicated keyboard shortcut.
-This may take some getting used to but we think you'll see the benefits of Emmet sharing the same gesture as other smart completions.
+An important change is that the `kbstyle(Tab)` key is no longer the dedicated keyboard shortcut for expanding Emmet abbreviations.
+Instead, Emmet abbreviations will appear in the suggestion list.
+They can be selected like any other smart completion and on selection, the abbreviation will be expanded.

+This may take some getting used to but we think you'll see the benefits of Emmet abbreviations being treated as suggestions or smart completions.
+You can still bind any keyboard shortcut (other than `kbstyle(Tab)` key) to the `editor.action.emmet.expandAbbreviation` command or use **Emmet: Expand Abbreviation** from the **Command Palette**.

 Read on to learn about the Emmet 2.0 changes in Visual Studio Code.